-The Capital Strategy sets-out how the long-term context in which capital investment and investment decisions are made and gives due consideration to both risk and reward and impact on the achievement of priority outcomes in line with the Corporate Safety Plan.
-It also demonstrates that the Authority takes capital and investment decisions in line with Service objectives and properly takes account of stewardship, value for money, prudence, sustainability and importantly affordability.
+The Capital Strategy sets-out how the long-term context in which capital investment and investment decisions are made and gives due consideration to both risk and reward and impact on the achievement of priority outcomes in line with the current Corporate Safety Plan.
+It also demonstrates that the Staffordshire Commissioner takes capital and investment decisions in line with Service objectives and properly takes account of stewardship, value for money, prudence, sustainability and importantly affordability.

-This report also reviews the approach that the Authority has taken during the last few years, successfully managing the capital programme, reducing future capital financing requirements, and through the repayment of long term loans reducing interest payments.
+This report also reviews the robust and prudent approach that has taken during the last few years, successfully managing the capital programme, reducing future capital financing requirements, and through the repayment of long term loans reducing interest payments.